adaltas/jumbo/README.md

 A `vm` must have at least one of the following types:
 - `master`: hosts master components like the NameNode of HDFS;
-- `smaster`: hosts key components of services without slaves like the Ambari server or the HiveMetastore of Hive;
+- `sidemaster`: hosts key components of services without slaves like the Ambari server or the HiveMetastore of Hive;
 - `worker`: hosts slave components like the DataNode of HDFS;
 - `edge`: hosts components exposing APIs like the HiveServer2 of Hive;
 - `ldap`: hosts security components like the IPA-server of FreeIPA.

 A `vm` can be assigned multiple types at creation time.
 To deploy a functional Hadoop cluster, you will need at least:
 - 1 `master`
-- 1 `smaster`
+- 1 `sidemaster`
 - 1 `edge`
 - 1 `worker`